-Known as “the biggest small town in Texas,” Jacksonville is situated on 14-square-miles of rolling hills.
-Jacksonville College, founded in 1899 and the oldest two-year school in the state, keeps in stride with current technology and offers quality general education courses.
+Known as “the biggest small town in Texas,” Jacksonville is situated on 14 square miles of rolling hills.
+Jacksonville College, founded in 1899 and the oldest two-year school in the state, keeps stride with current technology and offers quality general education courses.

-The college's online capabilities proved indispensable halfway through this spring semester.
-Like other higher education institutions across the country, Jacksonville College faced the COVID-19, which made online remote learning crucial.
+The college’s online capabilities proved indispensable halfway through this spring semester.
+Like other higher education institutions across the country, Jacksonville College faced the COVID-19 shutdown, which made online remote learning crucial.

 “There was a bit of trepidation about how we would work it out,” she said of the initial stages, but noted the faculty went through fast-track training “with a resolve that we would finish the semester online through remote instruction, and we were able to finish successfully,” Welch said.
 “I am very proud of my faculty.”